 Section Criteria Y/N Final Justification/Comments 1.
-Focus on Major Work No Approximately 54% of the lessons are devoted to the major work of the grade.
-2. Consistent, Coherent Content No Supporting content is addressed in separate lessons from major content.
+Focus on Major Work No This set of materials is a collection of assessment items.
+Items are included before the grade level in which they are introduced in the Standards.
+2. Consistent, Coherent Content No Items are connected to individual topics.
 I: Non-Negotiables 3.
-Rigor and Balance Yes The materia skill and fluen 4.
-Practice-Content Connections No The Standards for Mathematical Practice are not listed in lessons in the teacher or student text.
+Rigor and Balance No The materials do not support conceptual understanding, procedural skill and fluency, and application with equal intensity.
+4. Practice-Content Connections No There is no mention of or connections made to the Standards for Mathematical Practice and Content.
 5. Alignment Criteria for Standards for Mathematical Content Not evaluated.
 Non-negotiable criteria were not met.
 II: Additional Alignment Criteria and Indicators of Quality 6.
 Alignment Criteria for Standards for Mathematical Practice Not evaluated.
 Non-negotiable criteria were not met.
 7. Indicators of Quality Not evaluated.
 Non-negotiable criteria were not met.

-FINAL DECISION FOR THIS MATERIAL: Tier III, Not Representing Quality
+FINAL DECISION FOR THIS MATERIAL: Tier III, Not representing quality